πPositions and Leverage

 The average entry price and position size in turn determine the Position Size (in base asset):

-Opening a Position with Orders
+Opening Positions with Orders

 By default, positions are opened using market orders.
 This order is filled almost instantly at the current market price.
 Any deviation from the current execution price depends on factors such as price impact or execution delays.